-This is the first piece in a series in which we take a look inside the Ursuline classroom to feature some of the teaching techniques that are employed at Ursuline Academy.
+In this column, we take an in-depth look at one of the teaching techniques employed at Ursuline Academy.
 At Ursuline, teachers are encouraged to be proactive and purposeful in their choice of teaching methods, taking into account both the subject matter and the students.

 “Flipped classroom?
 Say again?”
 Yes, you read that correctly.
 The “flipped classroom” refers to a technique that essentially “flips” the order of a traditional classroom paradigm by having the activities typically done at home occur in school, and the activities typically done in school occur at home.
 More specifically, rather than the teacher spending the majority of a class period lecturing, the students view instructional content (typically videos) at home, and spend the bulk of their class time applying the concepts, clarifying questions, and exploring the material in a deeper way.
 In a flipped classroom, teachers are “no longer the presenters of information; instead, we take on more of a tutorial role,” according to Jonathan Bergmann and Aaron Sams (Flip Your Classroom).

 This approach is being used in several classrooms at Ursuline Academy, particularly in disciplines that require students to practice and apply what they have learned to varied situations.
 Mrs. Jennifer Brown, Science Department Chairperson, uses the technique almost exclusively in her teaching, which includes AP Biology, Environmental Science, Anatomy and Physiology (A&P), and Biology 1.
 In a recent unit on the digestive system, her A&P students experienced the content in the following sequence over the course of several days: